NAMTeam/namteam.github.io/content/docs/feature-guides/realrailway/index.md

 ![](images/D2-CC-P.jpg)

+#### FARR-2 Alt Turnouts

-The small complex turnouts compliments the FARR-2 Alt with turnout setups that cross double track rail DTR with both single track rail STR and DTR variants.
-Upgrading to DTR involves drawing through the middle pointsas shown by the red arrow.
+The small complex turnouts compliments the FARR-2 Alt with turnout setups that cross DTR with both STR and DTR variants.
+Upgrading to DTR involves drawing through the middle points as shown by the red arrow.

 ![](images/ST-3-P.jpg)